 Please note:

-The theme for this prize is Guarians of Peace.
+The theme for this prize is Guardians of Peace.

 Stories should not exceed 1,200 words.
 We do not accept poetry for this edition.